marilenehohmuth/GlioblastomaDiscovery/README.md

 #### Windows

-Use the installer availabe at [Git for Windows](https://git-scm.com/download/win).
+Use the installer available at [Git for Windows](https://git-scm.com/download/win).

 ### Cloning this repository